+- 19 Development should encourage and facilitate cycling as a mode of transport by incorporating end-ofjourney facilities including:

 - (a) showers, changing facilities and secure lockers

 - (b) signage indicating the location of bicycle facilities

 - (c) bicycle parking facilities.

-- 21 On-site secure bicycle parking facilities should be:
+- 20 On-site secure bicycle parking facilities should be:

 - (a) located in a prominent place

 - (b) located at ground floor level

 - (c) located undercover

 - (d) located where surveillance is possible

 - (e) well lit and well signed

 - (f) close to well used entrances

 - (g) accessible by cycling along a safe, well lit route.

-- 22 Pedestrian and cycling facilities and networks should be designed and provided in accordance with relevant provisions of the Australian Standards and Austroads Guides.
+- 21 Pedestrian and cycling facilities and networks should be designed and provided in accordance with relevant provisions of the Australian Standards and Austroads Guides.